turbot/steampipe-plugin-azure/docs/tables/azure_sql_server.md

   server_azure_ad_administrator is null;
 ```

-### List of server for which TDE protector is encrypted with Service-managed key
+### List of servers for which TDE protector is encrypted with the service-managed key

 ```sql
 select